-• Independent Living
+Housing Led - Independent Living

-We have several apartments and houses which give people the opportunity to live independently within the community.
+Galway Simon Community has several apartments and houses which give people the opportunity to live independently within the community.
 They are provided to people who require very little support to live on their own.
-These properties are located throughout Galway City and County, and provided a home to 18 people throughout 2019.
+These properties are located throughout Galway City and County, and provided a home to 30 unique households throughout 2020, including 11 families and 31 children.